SoundSkote/skote-portfolio-site/src/posts/Blog08_Final_Audio_Mix_Optimisation_&_Bug_Fixes.md

 The HUD sounds are on top as they:

 - Give feedback to the player about dealt/taken damage and kill confirmation.
-- Give strong information about the state of the game (e.g., player is dead or match ended).
+- Are usually short and will not draw too much attention during crossfire.
-- Are short and would not draw too much attention during a crossfire.
+- Will provide strong information about the state of the game (e.g., player is dead or match ended).

 &nbsp;&nbsp;&nbsp;